chihebnabil/Angular-4-Book/README.md

 In this chapter we’re going to build an application that allows the user  generate a quiz from a json file
 ### Getting started
 ### Angular-cli
+Angular-cli is a command line tool for creating Angular applicaions ,generate components, routes, services and pipes
 #### Prerequisites
 - Make Sure that you have  Node 6.9.0 or higher,  with NPM 3 or higher installed
 ```bash